yourdevkalki/arbitrum-vibekit/typescript/examples/lending-agent/README.md

 ## Introduction

-This directory provides a reference implementation of a lending agent using Arbitrum AgentKit, Ember SDK, and MCP.
+This directory provides a reference implementation of a lending agent using Arbitrum Vibekit and EmberAI's MCP server.
 It demonstrates how to set up a server, define agent functionalities, and process lending operations (borrow, repay, supply, withdraw) via MCP tools.
 You can expand or modify this template by adding new tools or incorporating additional MCP-compatible functionalities to suit your project’s requirements.

 ## File Overview